 On 17 October 2018, the Native Title Registrar registered all six ILUAs under s.
 24CK(1) of the Native Title Act 1993 (Cth).
 This milestone is a significant step towards commencement of the Settlement.
 However, applications seeking judicial review of the Native Title Registrar’s decisions to register the six ILUAs were subsequently lodged with the Federal Court, and will need to be heard and determined before the ILUAs are conclusively registered and the Settlement can commence.
 See the Department of the Premier and Cabinet’s website for further information.

 Future Act Regime

 The future act provisions of the Native Title Act 1993 (Cth) will continue to apply over the Settlement Area until the ILUAs are conclusively registered and the Settlement has commenced.
 The future act provisions will cease to operate in the six ILUA areas 30 business days after Settlement commencement.

 The department's Tengraph system has been updated to show each of the six ILUA areas.

 Noongar Standard Heritage Agreements

-From execution on 8 June 2015, the ILUAs bind the Government of Western Australia to use an agreed heritage template, the Noongar Standard Heritage Agreement (NSHA), when conducting Aboriginal heritage surveys in the ILUA areas (unless there is an existing heritage agreement).
-The NSHA provides parties with a framework for addressing aboriginal heritage management obligations, and the conduct of Aboriginal heritage surveys, where necessary.
-Where an Activity Notice is required under clause 8.2 of the NSHA please use the activity notice template.
+From the date of their execution on 8 June 2015, the Settlement ILUAs bind the WA Government to use an agreed heritage template, the Noongar Standard Heritage Agreement (NSHA), when conducting Aboriginal heritage surveys in the ILUA areas (unless there is an existing heritage agreement).
+The NSHA is also the default heritage agreement for Industry (see below).